How Your Attorney Makes Money (And Why It Matters to Your Case)

 The Public Defender's Caseload Problem

 Start with public defenders.
 They're real attorneys, often passionate about the work, and sometimes genuinely skilled.
-The problem isn't the people — it's the math.
+The problem isn't the people.
+It's the math.

 This isn't a failure of individual public defenders.
 It's a documented, systemic underfunding of a constitutional right.
-Criminal justice researchers who have spent careers studying indigent defense — including those who have published extensively on how courts process the poor — have documented this reality in exhaustive detail: innocent people plead guilty because their attorney didn't have time to investigate.
+Criminal justice researchers who have spent careers studying indigent defense.
+Including those who have published extensively on how courts process the poor.
+Have documented this reality in exhaustive detail: innocent people plead guilty because their attorney didn't have time to investigate.
 Cases that should have been won are lost because motions were never filed.

 Your public defender may care deeply about your case.
 But caring and having time to act on that care are different things.
 For a detailed comparison, read our post on private attorneys vs. public defenders.